mdtraj/mdtraj/docs/index.rst

 Source Code
 -----------
-The source code is licensed under the Lesser GNU General Pluglic License (v2.1+), and available at: https://github.com/rmcgibbo/mdtraj
+The source code is licensed under the Lesser GNU General Public License (v2.1+), and available at: https://github.com/rmcgibbo/mdtraj

 Feedback
 --------